 Financial Aid is money provided to a student to assist them in paying for their education.
-The major forms of financial aid include gift aid (grants and scholarships) and self-help aid (loans and student employment).
+The major forms of financial aid include gift aid (grants and scholarships) and self-help aid (loans and work-study).

-The University of Rochester School of Medicine and Dentistry does not offer scholarships through the Financial Aid Office for Eastman Institute of Oral Health Students.
-However, some departments may have scholarship budgets for students in their programs.
+The University of Rochester School of Medicine and Dentistry does not offer scholarships through the Financial Aid Office.
+However, some departments do have modest scholarship budgets for students in their programs.
 The Financial Aid Office encourages applicants to inquire with their departments if scholarships funds may be available.
 Any departmental scholarship funds awarded to students will be incorporated into their financial aid packages and included as an available resource.

-The array of loan options available to finance a dental/graduate education is potentially confusing.
-The Financial Aid Office will work closely with you throughout your years of dental/graduate school to assure that you have the information necessary for making informed decisions.
+The array of loan options available to finance medical/graduate education is potentially confusing.
+The Financial Aid Office will work closely with you throughout your years of medical/graduate school to assure that you have the information necessary for making informed decisions.

 FIRST...an Unsubsidized Federal Direct Stafford Loan

-The primary source of aid for any graduate/professional student who is a U.S. citizen or permanent resident is the Unsubsidized Direct Stafford Loan.
-An Unsubsidized Stafford is federally guaranteed, however there is no interest subsidy while the borrower is in school or deferment.
+The primary source of aid for any medical student who is a U.S. citizen or permanent resident is the Unsubsidized Direct Stafford Loan.
+Like the Perkins Loan, an Unsubsidized Stafford is federally guaranteed, however there is no interest subsidy while the borrower is in school or deferment.
 Generally borrowers accrue rather than pay the accumulating interest during this period.
 For loans obtained through the Federal Direct Stafford Loan program, accrued interest is not capitalized until the end of the grace period.
-Currently the total unsubsidized Stafford loan amount available annually is $20,500, depending on your program and the length of your academic year.
+Currently the total unsubsidized Stafford loan amount available annually is $20,500 - $33,000, depending on your program and the length of your academic year.